Moscode

 • Output transformerless

-• Optically-coupled floating bias circuit maximizes output stage behavior
+• Optically-coupled floating bias circuit maximizes output

 • Servo controlled output stage for 0 DC offset